Service & Supports

 * These quotes were collected in the context of SAFE research, and are not testimonials.

 SAFE offers virtual counselling services to parents and caregivers of school-aged children and youth.
 Additionally, youth can receive counselling support on direct referral from their school social worker.
-These services are currently offered virtually, via video, telephone or email.
+These services are currently offered virtually, via video, telephone or email, and are available from September until July of each academic year.

 The SAFE program is managed out of King’s University College School of Social Work Field Education Office.
 Social Work students, under direct supervision of a registered social worker, provide assessment, education/resources, referrals, and counselling support virtually, via video, phone or email.